Beautii

 I then created an updated user flowchart.
 It highlights how removing a few key obstacles can make the user journey faster and more effective.
 Specifically I removed the prompt for users to log in or create an account before browsing services and also ensuring users don't have to reselect a treatment after logging in or creating an account.
 Instead, users would only be asked to log in or create an account at the final step before completing their booking and without needing to reselect their treatment.
 The updated flow now provides a seamless booking experience, reducing friction for users.

-Low - Mid Fidelity Wireframes
+Low-High Fidelity Wireframes

+One key design decision would be a location checker at the very start of the booking flow, directly on the homepage.
 During usability testing, many participants expressed frustration at discovering service availability only after completing multiple steps — creating an account with Beautii, searching for a treatment, selecting a treatment, and then learning it wasn’t offered in their area.
 This caused unnecessary friction, abandonment, and wasted time.

 High-Fidelity Prototype

-To explore high-fidelity interactions, I created a Figma prototype with simplified navigation and a streamlined booking flow.
+To explore high-fidelity interactions, I created an interactive Figma prototype with simplified navigation and a streamlined booking flow.
 This prototype included all my key proposed improvements, such as a persistent shopping cart, an upfront postcode availability check, fewer steps and screens, a single unified menu, more detailed therapist information, and the option to browse without creating an account.
 This interactive prototype was tested internally to demonstrate the improved booking flow.

 One of the core problems with Beautii business model was that the people at Beautii did not have access to the therapists availability so behind the scenes were having to call to check availability before confirming appointments with users.
 To avoid this problem I then worked with the web developers in India to introduce the platform: SimplyBook.me and integrate it into the current website to provide the foundation for real-time availability and automation: